Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 * Custom Footer

 ## Score Settings
-Organization administrators can customize score settings for libraries by selecting **Organization Settings** in the user menu and **Score Settings** in the sidebar.
-This setting provides the ability to configure vulnerability-only scoring or to use the default scoring algorithm, which includes the date and versioning of a library.
-You may also choose to ignore library scoring by selecting **Vulnerability-Only Scoring**.
+Organization administrators can customize score settings for libraries by selecting **Organization Settings** in the User menu and **Score Settings** in the sidebar.
+This setting provides two options.
+Selecting **Default Scoring** will use an algorithm that includes not only vulnerabilities but the age and versioning of a library.
+You may also choose to base scoring solely on vulnerabilities by selecting **Vulnerability-only Scoring**.

 <a href="assets/images/Library_Score_Settings.png" rel="lightbox" title="Library Score Settings"><img class="thumbnail" src="assets/images/Library_Score_Settings.png"/></a>

-## Library Policy
-To manage library compliance policy, select **Policy Managment** in the user menu and then **Library Policy** in the sidebar.
-In the **Library Compliance** settings, you have the option to fail any library that violates a set policy.
-Note that this choice will appear as an alert in **Score Settings**.
+It is possible to configure policy settings such that any library in violation will automatically receive a failing score (F).
+This is controlled within **Policy Management**, but if set up, you will see an alert message here in Score Settings.
+Clicking the **policy** link will navigate you to **Library Policy**, where these settings may be viewed and revised by administrators.